Miele canister vacuum cleaner

 Maintaining strong suction

 Preserving top-notch performance comes down to routine care and using original Miele dustbags and filters.
 Regularly inspect your vacuum’s brush roll for hair or fibers that may accumulate.
-Replace or empty dust bags before they are entirely full or swap out filters at the intervals recommended in your user manual.
+Replace or empty dustbags before they are entirely full and swap out filters at the intervals recommended in your user manual.

 If you notice any change in your Miele vacuum’s suction or unusual sounds, simple troubleshooting—like checking for blockages in the nozzle or hose—often resolves the issue.
 Over the long run, these easy steps keep your vacuum operating as intended, reflecting Miele’s “Immer Besser” ethos.